Apps

 How to make video calls with your television

-Put your video chats and conference calls on the big screen with these devices
+Put your video chats and conference calls on the big screen with any of these devices, especially if you work from home these days.

-With video chats and conference calls now second-nature for many of us, we thought it was time to make things more comfortable.
-Instead of hunching over your laptop or holding a smartphone up for an entire evening of socialising, video calls can be had on the television instead.
+With video chats and conference calls now second nature for many of us, we thought it was time to make things more comfortable.
+Instead of hunching over your laptop or holding a smartphone up for an entire evening of socializing, video calls can be had on the television instead.

 There are several approaches to take here, from dedicated devices to cables and even wireless options.
 All options put video calls on the biggest screen of your home, making it easier to see everyone and putting the call right in front of your sofa.
 No more Zoom birthdays at your desk.